 Copy subtree to kill ring.
+With prefix arg, copy N sequential subtrees.

 Yank subtree from kill ring.
 This does modify the level of the subtree to make sure the tree fits in nicely at the yank position.
 The yank level can also be specified with a prefix arg, or by yanking after a headline marker like ''.

-C-c Sort same-level entries.
+- C-c C-w Refile entry to a different location.
+See Section 9.4 [Refiling notes], page 58. - C-c Sort same-level entries.
 When there is an active region, all entries in the region will be sorted.
 Otherwise the children of the current headline are sorted.
 The command prompts for the sorting method, which can be alphabetically, numerically, by time (using the first time stamp in each entry), by priority, and each of these in reverse order.
+You can also supply your own function to extract the sorting key.
 With a C-u prefix, sorting will be case-sensitive.
-With two C-u c-u prefixes, duplicate entries will also be removed.
+With two C-u C-u prefixes, duplicate entries will also be removed.

 When there is an active region (transient-mark-mode), promotion and demotion work on all headlines in the region.
 To select a region of headlines, it is best to place both point and mark at the beginning of a line, mark at the beginning of the first headline, and point at the line just after the last headline to change.
-Note that when the cursor is inside a table (see Chapter 3 [Tables], page 12), the Meta-Cursor keys have different functionality.
+Note that when the cursor is inside a table (see Chapter 3 [Tables], page 13), the Meta-Cursor keys have different functionality.